-Requirements for admission include an official transcript from high school verifying graduation (or GED), official transcripts from any other colleges attended, payment of an application fee of \$10 for Massachusetts residents or \$35 for "out-of-state" residents and international students, and completion of an application form which is available from the Admissions Office (Ext.
-1630) and the South County Center in Great Barrington (Ext.
-5201 or 5202).
+Requirements for admission include 1. an official final high school transcript that includes senior grades and graduation date, or 2. official college transcripts, from a regionally accredited institution, demonstrating 60 or more credits earned, or 3. a General Diploma Equivalency (GED) official score report and certificate.
+The payment of an application fee - \$10 for Massachusetts residents or \$35 for "out-of-state" residents and international students - must also accompany the completed application form.
+Applications are available from the Admissions Office (Ext.
+1630), the South County Center in Great Barrington (Ext.
+5201 or 5202) or online at www. berkshirecc.edu/admissions.